mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 `tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
 If it is true, then SSL/TLS accepts any certificate presented by the server and any host name in that certificate. _You should only use this for testing_, because this mode leaves SSL/TLS susceptible to man-in-the-middle attacks.

 Set `empty_scopes` to true to use an empty scope during authentication.
-By default, Grafana uses `user:email` as scope.
+By default, Mosaicoo uses `user:email` as scope.

 ### Email address